ruturaj-t-s/ruturaj-t-s/README.md

 ## Hi there 👋, I'm Ruturaj.

-#### 🎓 Master's in Statistics | 📊 Data Analyst
+#### Master's in Statistics | Data Analyst
-I love working on data and exploring analytical tools with growing field AI and ML.\
+🎓 I love working on data and exploring analytical tools with growing field AI and ML.\
-I'm based in Kolhapur, India.\
+🌍 I'm based in Kolhapur, India.\
-🤝 Open to collaborating on projects.
+🤝 Open to collaborating on projects.\
+📖 Reading books (Fictional and Self Developement)\
+🎥 Passionate Interest in Mystery,Thrillers and Reality-Competition shows\

+## 📈 Currently Working On
+- 🏡 Real Life Machine Learning Projects
+- 📚 Learning Deep Learning
+- ✈ Exploring Myself

 ## 🛠️ My Tech Stack